 PAC-Campy: Preventing and combating Campylobacter infections: on track towards a One Health approach

 Campylobacteriosis is an important human health issue in developed country where contaminated broiler chicken meat is assumed to be the major source of human infection.
 This disease is responsible for economic and life comfort loses in infected humans.
-In this work, we aim to develop a risk assessment modelling approach in order to investigate risk factors in food chain process of broiler chicken that may lead to human infection by campylobacter and assess the efficacy of control interventions to decrease campylobacteriosis in human.
+In this work, we aim to develop a risk assessment modelling approach to investigate risk factors in the food chain process of broiler chicken that may lead to human infection by campylobacter and assess the efficacy of control interventions to decrease campylobacteriosis in human.

 Then, the developed model will be used to assess the efficacy of different control measures in decreasing campylobacter infection in human.
-The cost effectiveness of non-biosecurity control measures will be investigated to help decision makers in controlling this disease.
+The cost-effectiveness of non-biosecurity control measures will be investigated to help decision makers in controlling this disease.

 Our project partners are:

 - Freie Universität Berlin (head of consortium Prof. Thomas Alter, Institute for Food Hygiene)

 - Bavarian Health and Food Safety Authority

 - Charité - Universitry Medicine Berlin